phoenixERic/CYBERBULLYING-TWEET--PREDICTION/README.md

 6.Not Cyberbullying

-Tools and Technologies
+# Tools and Technologies
 Model: Used linear Support Vector Machine to classify tweets.
-STEPS PERFORMED :
+# STEPS PERFORMED :
-Downloaded the data from kaggle. (data)
+1.Downloaded the data from kaggle. (data)

-Performed some Exploratory Data Analysis to get the overview of data. (initial_modelling.ipynb)
+2.Performed some Exploratory Data Analysis to get the overview of data. (initial_modelling.ipynb)

-Created a Word Cloud from the data.
+3.Created a Word Cloud from the data.

 Performed the necessary steps for textual analysis.

-Removing Stopwords, puctuations, URLs, etc
+4.Removing Stopwords, puctuations, URLs, etc

-Performed Stemming and Lemmatization.
+5.Performed Stemming and Lemmatization.

-Automated the process of preprocessing by creating functions.
+6.Automated the process of preprocessing by creating functions.
 Which would be helpful in predicting Custom Outputs.